Zeta1209/ProxmoxVE/vaultwarden/README.md

 - No one can create an account on their own
 - Only you (via the admin panel) can add new users
 - The UI no longer shows any signup options
+- Your admin token is cryptographically protected (even if someone reads the config file, they cannot derive your password)

-## 3. Save and exit the file
+## 4. Save and exit the file

 Save your changes in the editor and close it.

-## 4. Restart the Vaultwarden service
+## 5. Restart the Vaultwarden service
 ```bash
 rc-service vaultwarden restart
 ```

-## 5. Verify the changes
+## 6. Verify the changes

 - Public signups are disabled
-- The `/admin` page is accessible using your admin token
+- The `/admin` page is accessible using your **plain password** (not the hash)
 - The "Create Account" button is no longer visible
 - Only administrator-created accounts are allowed